SIP Frequently Asked Questions

 Having an accurate Georgia “phone book” of all recreational saltwater anglers will provide a better picture of how many people go fishing and what they catch.
 This will result in a better understanding of the impact of recreational fishing on fish populations, and will lead to better fishery management decisions to create and maintain sustainable saltwater fisheries.
 It will also allow us to document the importance of saltwater recreational fishing so that services like boat ramps and fishing piers are provided and maintained.

 There is only one type of saltwater fishing license in Georgia and that’s a 1-day license for fishing from shore in the saltwaters of the state.
-The SIP permit is already included in this 1-day license .
-All other short-term or annual Georgia fishing licenses cover both freshwater and saltwater.
+The SIP permit is automatically included when purchasing this 1-day license.
+All other short-term or annual Georgia fishing licenses cover both freshwater and saltwater and will require you to obtain the SIP permit when recreationally fishing in saltwater.
 Plus, tens of thousands of Georgians have lifetime, senior, honorary or other long-term licenses that are not renewed each year.
 Without their contact information, there is no way to do more than make an educated guess how often they go fishing and how many fish they catch.
 That’s a problem.
 Bottom line: The SIP permit will help us to ensure fish are out there to catch when you, your children or grandchildren go saltwater fishing.
 Besides, this free permit exempts all Georgia anglers from having to register with the federal government through something known as the National Saltwater Angler Registry, and pay a federal registration charge every year.

 The company that manages the Georgia hunting and fishing license system is not charging the state any extra to administer the SIP permit process.
 The one-time cost of updating the computer programming of the license system to include the SIP permit was paid by a grant from NOAA Fisheries.

 You bet.
 We want this to be as easy and user friendly as possible.
 Your SIP permit is available through any license vendor currently selling hunting and fishing licenses in person, by telephone or internet.
 Please make sure you provide an accurate email address, if you have one.
 Then we can send you an automatic email reminder every year when it is time for you to renew your license and SIP permit.
-If you renew early, you will not be charged the $2.75 service fee for your new license and SIP permit.
+If you renew early, you will receive a “renewal discount” and be charged $2.75 less for your new license and SIP permit.

 When you get a SIP permit you will receive an updated print out that adds the SIP permit to all your other valid licenses so you only have to carry one piece of paper.
 If you have a lifetime, senior or other long-term license, you will need to carry that along with the documentation of your SIP permit.

 Even if you have a senior license you still need to obtain a SIP permit if you plan to fish in saltwater.
-We need contact information from all saltwater anglers over the age of 16 to ensure that our survey results are accurate.
+We need contact information from all saltwater anglers age 16 and older to ensure that our survey results are accurate.

 Yes, if you plan to fish in saltwater in Georgia.
-We need contact information from all saltwater anglers over the age of 16 to ensure that our survey results are accurate.
+We need contact information from all saltwater anglers age 16 and older to ensure that our survey results are accurate.

 You do not need a SIP permit.
 Have a great time!